Christoph/MultilingualTextAnalysis/README.md

 - Lines 275 - 292 define the parameters for the preprocessing and sampling procedure
 - Lines 296 - 297 sample the datasets based on the sampling parameters, trains classifiers according to the predefined settings on the sampled datasets and returns the performance scores.

-### Classifier evaluation with separate manually labeled test data
+### Additional Classifier evaluation with separate manually labeled test data
 The classifier_evaluation.py file was used to evaluate the best classifiers using separate manually annotated test data.

 Structure: